xzho2604/mini_tesla_w/README.md

 can be set on auto pilot moode for navigation.

 # Features
-1.Access control in different region as long as with access to the internet 2.Soloar powered communication and control system 3.Wireless charging motro power system with wirless charging base station 4.Pan til camera as mobile survillient tool
+1. Access control in different region as long as with access to the internet
+2. Soloar powered communication and control system
+3. Wireless charging motro power system with wirless charging base station
+4. Pan til camera as mobile survillient tool
-5.Self driving
+5. Self driving

 # Overview:
 user use vnc to remote login to the pi and use TCP and send command to local host, at the same time